In AR

 A Party can exist without Customer Record

-A Party record is must to create a Customer Record linked through party_id.
+A Party record is must to create a Customer Record linked

 A Party Record will have record in following tables